erl_eterm

 Returns a new Erlang term corresponding to the requested element, or

-if position
+NULL if position was greater

-than the arity of tuple
+than the arity of tuple.

 ETERM *list;